syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Customization.md

 ## Stroke color

-The stroke color of the signature can be customized using the [`Stroke`].
+The color of the signature can be customized using the `StrokeColor` property.

 {% tabs %}